-The total pension asset in the June 30, 2022, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension asset in the June 30, 2023, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.25%

-Salary increases Graded by years of service, from 7.66% at entry to 3.15% after 25 years of service of an average inflation rate of 2.50% and real returns of
+Inflation 2.50% Salary increases Graded by years of service, from 7.66% at entry to 3.15% after 25 years of service Discount rate 6.50% net of plan investment expense.
+This is comprised of an average inflation rate of 2.50% and real returns of 4.00%.
+Future COLAs 1.91%